-The song's origins dated back to The Beatles' 1968 trip to Rishikesh, India, where they studied Transcendental Meditation with Maharishi Mahesh Yogi.
+The origins of ‘Gimme Some Truth’ dated back to The Beatles’ 1968 trip to Rishikesh, India, where they studied Transcendental Meditation with Maharishi Mahesh Yogi.
 The group first performed it during the Let It Be sessions in January 1969, where Paul McCartney assisted with some of the composition.

 Much had changed for Lennon between then and the recording sessions for Imagine.
 He had kicked his addiction to heroin, undergone Primal Therapy with Dr Arthur Janov, and established himself as a successful solo artist.